rocketacademy/bootcamp-4.1/algorithms/README.md

 ## Introduction

 Algorithm interviews are the most common interview type for software engineering jobs, and typically require solving an algorithm problem in 30-45 minutes in a coding language of our choice.
-They will be similar to questions on popular interview prep platforms such as [HackerRank](https://www.hackerrank.com/) and [LeetCode](https://leetcode.com/), or in well-known interview prep material such as [Cracking the Coding Interview](https://drive.google.com/file/d/1M3uvavrprW\_xmbSFHAe3Q4RgfgFwEfwy/view?usp=sharing).
+They will be similar to questions on popular interview prep platforms such as <a href="https://www.hackerrank.com/" target="_blank">HackerRank</a> and <a href="https://leetcode.com/" target="_blank">LeetCode</a>, or in well-known interview prep material such as <a href="https://drive.google.com/file/d/1M3uvavrprW\_xmbSFHAe3Q4RgfgFwEfwy/view?usp=sharing" target="_blank">Cracking the Coding Interview</a>.
 With enough practice we can master algorithms and pass algorithm interviews from any company.

 Algorithm problems require us to code an algorithm (series of steps) to transform specific inputs to specific outputs according to the rules of the problem.
 One of the most canonical basic algorithm problems is "Fizz Buzz", a problem that asks us to output all numbers from 1 to an input `n` where multiples of 3 are replaced with Fizz, multiples of 5 are replaced with Buzz, and multiples of both 3 and 5 are replaced with Fizz Buzz.